Policy Iterations for Reinforcement Learning Problems in Continuous Time and Space -- Fundamental Theory and Methods

-\section{Introduction}
+\Section{Introduction}{}

-Policy iteration (PI) is a recursive process to solve an optimal decision-making/control problem by alternating between \emph{policy evaluation} to obtain the value function with respect to the current policy (a.k.a. the current control law in control theory) and \emph{policy improvement} to improve the policy by optimizing it using the obtained value function \citep{Sutton2017,Lewis2009}.
-PI was first proposed by \cite{Howard1960} in the stochastic environment known as Markov decision process (MDP) and is strongly relevant to reinforcement learning (RL) and approximate dynamic programming (ADP).
-PI has served as a fundamental principle to develop RL and ADP methods especially when the underlying environment is modelled or approximated by an MDP in a discrete space.
-There are also model-free off-policy PI methods using Q-functions and their extensions to incremental RL algorithms (e.g., \citealp*{Lagoudakis2003,Farahmand2009,Maei2010}).
-Here, off-policy PI is a class of PI methods whose policy evaluation is done while following a policy, termed as a \emph{behavior policy}, which is possibly different from the \emph{target policy} to be evaluated; if the behavior and target policies are same, it is called an on-policy method.
-When the MDP is finite, all the on- or off-policy PI methods converge towards the optimal solution in \emph{finite} time.
-Another advantage is that compared to backward-in-time dynamic programming, the forward-in-time computation of PI like the other ADP methods \citep{Powell2007} alleviates the problem known as the curse of dimensionality.
-In continuing tasks, a discount factor $\gamma$ is normally introduced to PI and RL to suppress the future reward and thereby have a finite return. \citet{Sutton2017} gives a comprehensive overview of PI, ADP, and RL algorithms with their practical applications and recent success in the RL field.
+Policy iteration (PI) is a class of approximate dynamic programming (ADP) for recursively solving an optimal decision-making/control problem by alternating between \emph{policy evaluation} to obtain the value function (VF) w.r.t. the current policy (a.k.a. the current control law in control theory) and \emph{policy improvement} to improve the policy by optimizing it using the obtained VF \citep{Sutton2018,Puterman1994,Lewis2009}.
+PI was first proposed by \citet{Howard1960} in a stochastic environment known as the Markov decision process (MDP) and has served as a fundamental principle for developing RL methods, especially for an environment modeled or approximated by an MDP in discrete time and space.
+Convergence of such PIs towards the optimal solution has been proven, with the finite-time convergence for a finite MDP \citep[Theorems~6.4.2 and 6.4.6]{Puterman1994}; the forward-in-time computation of PI like the other ADP methods alleviates the problem known as the curse of dimensionality \citep{Powell2007}.
+A discount factor $\gamma \in [0, 1]$ is normally introduced to both PI and RL to suppress the future reward and thereby have a finite return. \citet{Sutton2018} give a comprehensive overview of PI and RL algorithms with their practical applications and recent success.